-ACH transactions are generally slower than wire transfers, because they are processed in batches.
+ACH transactions are generally slower than wire transfers because they are processed in batches.
 In most cases, a direct deposit will not reach the beneficiary account until at least the day after it originates.
-Although originally ACH processing only occurred on business days, some of the smaller U.S. ACH houses, such as ACHWorks, now offer limited access on weekends.

-In most cases, the sender of a wire transfer pays a transaction fee, which ranges from $15 to $25.
-Some banks and a few credit card companies, such as American Express, waive the fee for valued customers -- those holding premium credit cards or meeting account balance requirements.
+In most cases, the sender of a wire transfer pays a transaction fee, which ranges from $25-$30 for bank transfers to a financial institution in the US.
+If the funds are being sent to a bank outside of the US, the customer will pay a transaction fee of $45-$50.
+Some banks and a few credit card companies, such as American Express, waive the fee for valued customers – those holding premium credit cards or meeting minimum account balance requirements.